anamika122/E-Commerce-Sales-Analysis-Interactive-Excel-Dashboard/README.md

 4. The total profit margin is decreasing.
 5. Highest sales is obtained in the month of November.
 6. California is the maximum selling state.

+## Final Conclusion:
+1.For Future Marketing Campagins we can give **discounts of 0-10%** for generating the most revenue and profit.
+2.For customer retention we can **focus on high-value customers** by giving them some extra discounts or giftcards in future purchases.
+3.By developing the forecasts of future sales and profit we can **track and focus on key factors** of business.
+4.Most of customers demand **standard class** shipping for their products.